granum-tech/creditparsepro/README.md

 ### Rate Information (/v1/rate-info)
 - Description:
     - Provides information on your current rate limit, showing how many requests you can make per minute.
+This request does not use up your quota and can be requested an unlimited amount of times.
 - URL:
     - https://api.creditparsepro.io/v1/rate-info
     - https://test.creditparsepro.io/v1/rate-info